SaltyGoo/saltygoo.github.io/_posts/monsters/2020-11-14-bat-kongamato.md

 title: Bat, Kongamato
 ---

-Amphibious, diseased death bats.
-A tiny beast.
+##### Illustration by Salty Goo.
+Mythtical monster originating from Zambian folklore.

-_Dark red and with thick leathery wings, the kongamato smells of swamp water.
+_Imagine a human-sized dark-red bat with thick leathery clawed wings and an elongated toothy snout.
+It smells of swamp water._

+A large amphibious diseased bat.
+A predatory beast.

+Kongamato bats hunt along rivers at night.
 Its amphibious nature explains its name, which means “boat toppler” in the local tongue.
-It is a nocturnal predator._

 <br>